robocomp/LearnBlock/learnbot_dsl/mdfiles/EN/1. Introduction/README.md

 LearnBlock is robot-agnostic, i.e., it can be used to program different robots.
 Currently, the following physical robots can be used with Learnblock:

- * EBO (and its simulator)
+ * EBO
  * Cozmo
  * Thymio
  * EV3

- In addition, LearnBlock can be used to program simulated versions of EBO and EV3 under RCIS and V-REP.
+ In addition, LearnBlock can be used to program simulated versions of EBO and EV3 under RCIS and V-REP, respectively.

 [Init^](#Init)